 The Crime Victims Fund (the Fund) was established by the Victims of Crime Act (VOCA) of 1984.
 The Fund is financed by fines and penalties paid by convicted federal offenders, not from tax dollars.
-As of September 2013, the Fund balance had reached almost $9 billion and includes deposits from federal criminal fines, forfeited bail bonds, penalties, and special assessments collected by U.S. Attorneys' Offices, federal U.S. courts, and the Federal Bureau of Prisons.
+As of 2018, the Fund balance is over $12 billion and includes deposits from federal criminal fines, forfeited bail bonds, penalties, and special assessments collected by U.S. Attorneys' Offices, federal courts, and the Federal Bureau of Prisons.
 Federal revenues deposited into the Fund also come from gifts, donations, and bequests by private parties, as provided by an amendment to VOCA through the USA PATRIOT Act in 2001 that went into effect in 2002.
-From 2002 – 2013, over $300 thousand dollars have been deposited into the Fund through this provision.
+Since 2002, hundreds of thousands of dollars have been deposited into the Fund through this provision.

 When the Fund was authorized in 1984, a cap was placed on how much could be deposited into it for the first 8 years.
 During this time, the annual cap varied from $100 million to $150 million.
 The lifting of the cap in 1993 allowed for the deposit of all criminal fines, special assessments, and forfeited bail bonds to support crime victim program activities.

 For the first 15 years of the Fund's existence, the total deposits for each fiscal year were distributed the following year to support services to crime victims.

 Starting in Fiscal Year (FY) 2000, in response to large fluctuations in deposits, Congress placed a cap on funds available for distribution.
 These annual caps were intended to maintain the Fund as a stable source of support for future victim services.
 From FY 2000 to 2018, the amount of the annual cap varied from $500 million to more than $4 billion.
 In FY 2018, the cap was set at $4.436 billion.